Discover the Impressionists

 Edgar Degas is most famous for his works of ballerinas and jockeys, though he completed notable paintings of the New Orleans cotton exchange, singers in nightclubs, the circus, washerwomen and milliners.
 Degas was a difficult personality, and never married, being described by one of the other impressionists as "intolerable".
 Failing eyesight and his involvement in the Dreyfus affair (during which he expressed anti-Semitic views) marred Degas' last years.

-The stories of the other key impressionists— including Camille Pissarro, Alfred Sisley, Frederic Bazille, Gustave Caillebotte and Berthe Morisot (one of a handful of female impressionists)—are no less interesting.
+The stories of the other key impressionists— including Camille Pissarro, Alfred Sisley, Frederic Bazille, Gustave Caillebotte, and Berthe Morisot and Mary Cassatt (the leading female impressionists)—are no less interesting.
 We describe them on this website.

 What are the best impressionist paintings?

 This is a tough question.
 As we've explained, Monet's Water Lilies are the most famous impressionist paintings.
 His Haystacks are also extremely well known, as is Manet's Bar at the Folies Bergere and Degas' Dancers.

 In terms of importance, then Manet's Dejuner sur l'Herbe and Olympia would rank in the top three, alongside Monet's Impression Sunrise.
 Manet's two works threw down the gauntlet to the conservative art establishment: he was the subject of hostile abuse when they were exhibited but he did not succumb to it and in the process showed the other impressionists that they too could be true to their artistic style.
 And Impression Sunrise was the work that earned impressionists their name.